jonasrafael/wordpress-tv/README.md

 WORDPRESS-TV
 ============

-Theme Framework created for a client who unfortunately not pay my bills and we'll do upload to the whole community will that now can have a similar site.
+Theme Framework created for a client who unfortunately not pay my bill.
+We'll do upload to the whole community will that now can have a similar site.

+With a same skin.

 ======================================